Towards Self-Evolving Benchmarks: Synthesizing Agent Trajectories via Test-Time Exploration under Validate-by-Reproduce Paradigm: Introduction

-The synergy between these agents facilitates a sophisticated workflow for task evolution.
-This process commences with the \emph{Evolutionary Proposer}, which takes an initial task.
-For instance, \textit{``What is the name of Taylor Swift's debut album?''}, and explores its semantic space to identify potential evolutionary forks.
-Rather than stopping at the answer, it delves into related artifacts like the music video for the single \textit{``Teardrops on My Guitar,''} generating a portfolio of distinct proposals.
-These proposals represent diverse vectors for increasing complexity, such as connecting the video's actor to their filmography or tracing their career across different domains.
-Subsequently, the \emph{Exploration Executor} operationalizes these proposals through our core mechanism of \textbf{proposal-guided trajectory construction}.
-It traverses the original solution path and, upon reaching a relevant state, can dynamically and iteratively integrate compatible proposals.
-For example, it might first inject a proposal to identify the actor in the video (\textit{Tyler Hilton}) and the TV series he starred in (\textit{One Tree Hill}), then layer on a second proposal that pivots to his music career.
-Through such exploration, the task evolves from a simple single-hop lookup into a multi-step reasoning process with cross-domain dependencies, culminating in a far more sophisticated final question via reverse construction~\cite{Trinh2024AlphaGeometry, fang2025cognitive, sun2024genesis, gao2025beyond}, such as: \textit{``The male lead in the music video for a song from Taylor Swift's debut album is a multi-talented individual who also starred in a long-running TV series that premiered in 2003.
-What is the title of this individual's own debut studio album?''}

-Importantly, each step of this exploration is recorded as part of a reproducible execution trajectory, which later serves as the basis for validation.
-Rather than producing only a more complex question, the framework outputs both the evolved task and its accompanying trajectory, ensuring that the added complexity remains transparent, validateable, and reproducible.
+The coordination between these agents enables a structured workflow for task evolution.
+This process begins with the \emph{Evolutionary Proposer}, which analyzes task bottlenecks and explores its semantic space to identify evolutionary forks.
+Consider the question: \textit{“What is the name of Taylor Swift's debut album?”} Rather than stopping at the direct answer, it examines related artifacts, such as the music video for the single \textit{Teardrops on My Guitar}, and generates multiple evolution proposals.
+These proposals introduce additional reasoning dependencies, such as linking the video's actor to their filmography or tracing their cross-domain career trajectory.
+Subsequently, the \emph{Exploration Executor} materializes these proposals through \textbf{proposal-guided trajectory construction}.
+It traverses the original solution path and integrates compatible proposals at appropriate intermediate states.
+For example, it may first inject a proposal to identify the actor in the video (\textit{Tyler Hilton}) and the TV series he starred in (\textit{One Tree Hill}), then introduce a second proposal that pivots to his music career.
+This process transforms a single-hop lookup into a multi-step reasoning task with cross-domain dependencies, culminating in a more complex final question~\citep{Trinh2024AlphaGeometry, fang2025cognitive, sun2024genesis, gao2025beyond}, such as: \textit{“The male lead in the music video for a song from Taylor Swift's debut album is a multi-talented individual who also starred in a long-running TV series that premiered in 2003.
+What is the title of this individual's own debut studio album?”} More broadly, this bottleneck-aware proposal and injection process extends beyond information-seeking tasks to reasoning-intensive, mathematical, and coding problems, demonstrating the generality of the workflow.
+Importantly, each exploration step is recorded as an execution trajectory that serves as the basis for validation, ensuring that the introduced complexity remains transparent and verifiable.